pvinis/doing/index.md

 When used with `doing done`, `--back` and `--took` allow time intervals to be accurately counted when entering items after the fact. `--took` is also available for the `doing finish` command, but cannot be used in conjunction with `--back`.
 (In `finish` they both set the end date, and neither has priority. `--back` allows specific days/times, `--took` uses time intervals.)

 All of these commands accept a `-e` argument.
-This opens your command line editor as defined in the environment variable `$EDITOR`.
-Add your entry, save the temp file and close it, and the new entry will be added.
+This opens your command line editor (as defined in the environment variable `$EDITOR`).
+Add your entry, save the temp file, and close it.
+The new entry is added.
 Anything after the first line is included as a note on the entry.

 `doing meanwhile` is a special command for creating and finishing tasks that may have other entries come before they're complete.
-When you create an entry with `doing meanwhile [entry text]`, it will automatically complete the last @meanwhile item (dated @done tag) and add the @meanwhile tag to the new item.
+When you create an entry with `doing meanwhile [entry text]`, it will automatically complete the last _@meanwhile_ item (dated _@done_ tag) and add the _@meanwhile_ tag to the new item.
 This allows time tracking on a more general basis, and still lets you keep track of the smaller things you do while working on an overarching project.
-The `meanwhile` command accepts `--back [time]` and will backdate the @done tag and start date of the new task at the same time.
-Running `meanwhile` with no arguments will simply complete the last @meanwhile task.
+The `meanwhile` command accepts `--back [time]` and will backdate the _@done_ tag and start date of the new task at the same time.
+Running `meanwhile` with no arguments will simply complete the last _@meanwhile_ task.

 See `doing help meanwhile` for more options.

 #### Modifying entries: